tetsuo/tetsuo.github.io/articles/flixbox.md

 If you have previously worked with Redux, [Elm is very similar](https://redux.js.org/understanding/history-and-design/prior-art).
 The terms, Message and the Update function in Elm are analogous to Action and Reducer in Redux.

-Basically, you provide an initial state to it, a [pure function](https://en.wikipedia.org/wiki/Pure_function) for drawing visual elements (based on the current state), and finally another pure function which is responsible for transforming the application state when something happens.
+Basically, you provide an initial state to it, a [pure](https://en.wikipedia.org/wiki/Pure_function) _view_ function for drawing visual elements (based on the current state), and a pure _update_ function which becomes responsible for transforming the application state when something happens.

-The Flixbox UI defines the following `Msg` type.
+The Flixbox UI defines the following messages.
 These are the only side-effects that can occur while you are browsing the app.

 [`src/app/Msg.ts`](https://github.com/onur1/flixbox/tree/0.0.6/src/app/Msg.ts)